 Open the text file where you pasted the icon URLs and copy and paste the SiteAssets bit of the relevant URL into the window for that icon.

-Repeat these step for the other two icons.
+Repeat these steps for the other two icons.

 Click Condition | If any value equals value.